 Overall, there are two main reasons why cypress helps with blood clotting (source):

 - First, it has hemostatic properties, meaning that it can keep blood within a damaged blood vessel.

 - Secondly, cypress oil is astringent, which means it can constrict or tighten tissues as a way of controlling excess bleeding.

-Using cypress oil for heavy periods also relieves period cramps and anxiety, which are two symptoms that often occur with heavy cycles.
+Aside from its ability to stop profuse bleeding, cypress can also provide relief from period cramps and anxiety (which are two symptoms that often occur with heavy cycles).

 2. Ginger Oil

 Basically, the elevated prostaglandin levels can trigger pain and inflammation, ultimately leading to negative side effects during the menstrual cycle.

 One way of addressing those negative side effects is through the use of ginger oil, which is a powerful anti-inflammatory and natural pain reliever.

 NOTE: other forms of ginger – such as the root – has other benefits for the menstrual cycle.
 This article on ginger root for heavy periods covers the different ways in which this herb can bring more ease to your cycles.

 3. Geranium Oil